 Jamia students gherao VC's office, demand registration of FIR against Delhi Police

-Hundreds of Jamia Millia Islamia students gheraoed Vice-Chancellor Najma Akhtar's office on Monday, demanding registration of an FIR against Delhi Police in connection with last month's violence on the campus.
-Among other demands, they also want the university to reschedule examinations and ensure the security of students.
+Hundreds of Jamia Millia Islamia students gheraoed Vice Chancellor Najma Akhtar's office on Monday, demanding registration of an FIR against Delhi Police in connection with last month's violence on the campus.
+Among other demands, they also want the university to reschedule examinations and ensure security of students.

 The students barged into the office premises after breaking the lock on the main gate and raised slogans against the VC.
-They are staging a sit-in outside the office, asking the VC to interact with them over the issue.
+Akhtar tried to pacify the students and said attempts were being made to file an FIR but it has not been registered yet.
+The vice chancellor said she has raised the matter with the government and has also sought legal course in the matter.

+She said security has been doubled on the campus.
+Angry students claimed that notices were given to vacate the hostel post the violence, a charge denied by Akhtar.

+Saeed Fahad, a student, said FIRs have been registered against those who were demanding their rights during protest.
+The real accused are still at large, he said referring to the police crackdown.
+Adil, an engineering student, said not even a single FIR has been filed in connection with last month's violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)